Eunoia/Windsor/README.md

 # Windsor

-Windsor acts as a front-end to csv files, exposing a GeoJSON feed that can be consumed by services like <mapbox.com>
+[Windsor](http://windsor.herokuapp.com/) acts as a front-end to csv files, exposing a GeoJSON feed that can be consumed by services like [MapBox](http://mapbox.com).

 ## Installation

+Clone the [Windsor repo](https://github.com/Eunoia/windsor) by running:
+`git clone git@github.com:Eunoia/Windsor.git`

 To install Windsor, run `bundle install` in the root directory.
 While a default csv file can be found at `listings.csv`, you will want to substitute your own.